loyola-chicago-english/graduate-handbook/handbook.md

 - At least *one* course in Nineteenth-Century Literature (470--479, 490--493)
 - *Seven* electives to fulfill the 60-hour requirement

-**Note**: Other courses not listed above may, at the discretion of the Graduate Program Director, count toward one period requirement or another, depending on their specific content in a given semester.
+Other courses not listed above may, at the discretion of the Graduate Program Director, count toward one period requirement or another, depending on their specific content in a given semester.
-Also, with approval of the Graduate Program Director, students may take a graduate course in another department for elective credit as long as the course is taught by a professor with a terminal degree (that is, a Ph.D. not an MA).
+Also, with approval of the Graduate Program Director, students may take a graduate course in another department for elective credit as long as the course is taught by a professor with a terminal degree (that is, a Ph.D. not an M.A.).

 Students are free to change their field at any time, provided that they are able to fulfill the course requirements for the new field.